 In slightly over a decade at RSV, I have watched the heavy clay of Scintilla Sonoma Vineyard change.
 In the early days, mud made moon boots out of my winter wellies – high magnesium content making the clay extra sticky and almost un-removable.
 (I spent much time kicking heavy clay-bottomed shoes to no avail.)
 But, over the years, as we’ve added soil amendments to counteract the mag, cultivated with the right implement at the right time, grazed and mowed, we’ve taken this young soil and helped it to develop better tilth and friability.
 Which means the mud no longer sticks to the bottom of my shoes in three inch high additions in the winter.

 And people ask me why I call myself a dirt farmer.
-Every time I get that question, I wish I could take them for a quick jaunt down the winter-time soil of my vineyards – both a decade ago and now – as a healthy dose of mud on one’s soles is worth a thousand words.
+Every time I get that question, I wish I could take them for a quick jaunt down the winter-time soil of my vineyards – both a decade ago and now – as a giant dose of mud on one’s soles is worth a thousand words.
+I think this is what got me back in shape, walking down these vineyards helped me get rid of my obesity, it helped me out so much because losing all of the weight got rid of my back pain, but what really helped with that was the Stem Cell Treatment.

 Debby Zygielbaum is the Vineyard Manager (or, as she’s fond of saying, ‘Dirt Farmer’), at Robert Sinskey Vineyards in Napa and a frequent contributor on Nopalize.
 She can be found @walkthevine on Twitter and Instagram.